 - It is anticipated that MSU academic units will continue to experience significant growth in STEM-related teaching.

-- In addition, over the past ten years, enrolled credit hours in STEM and STEM-related courses have increased by 38 percent.
+- In addition, over the past 10 years, enrolled credit hours in STEM and STEM-related courses have increased by 38%.
 Construction of a new laboratory instructional space supporting STEM disciplines is necessary to accommodate this programmatic direction, address the obsolescence of existing facilities, and increase operational efficiency.

 - To create a facility that includes modern wet bench teaching laboratories that incorporate active learning principles, foster cross-disciplinary teaching and learning and support developing and evolving changes in curriculum and its delivery.

 - The pairing of the STEM Facility with the renovation of the former Shaw Lane Power Plant is intended to support and promote interdisciplinary and collaborative opportunities for a range of student experiences both curricular and co-curricular; provide opportunities for research on teaching and learning; support the evolution of teaching and learning methods; and create a campus hub for teaching and learning across the sciences, arts and humanities.

 - The STEM Facility will include new construction of approximately 117,000 gross square feet that comprises an addition on the north and south sides of the former Shaw Lane Power Plant.

 - The existing approximate 40,000 gross square foot at the former Shaw Lane Power Plant will be renovated to provide adaptive re-use of an existing facility.

 - The pairing of these two projects affords a unique opportunity for the university community to create a campus hub for teaching and learning.

 - The STEM Facility will house undergraduate teaching laboratories; project laboratories; and breakout space that will support gateway courses for biological sciences, chemistry, computer science, physics and engineering in a central campus location.